DAT2G7/grid-all/README.md

 ### What is the `thunder-tests` directory?

-`thunder-tests` refers to a set of E2E tests which tests the different servers' endpoints from the outside using thunderbird.
+`thunder-tests` refers to a set of E2E tests which tests the different servers' endpoints from the outside using thunderclient.
 It has also been used to generate the documentation found in Appendix B.